NightwindDev/Tweak-Tutorial/readme.md

 # How Do You Create a Tweak?

-Starting out can certainly be a challenge, but if you put your mind to it, you'll be able to grasp the concept.
+Starting out can certainly be a challenge, but if you put your mind to it, you'll be able to grasp the concepts.

 ## Setting Up The Tweak